tum-pbs/coord-trans-encoding/README.md

 **Requirements**

 - [CFL3D Version 6.7](https://nasa.github.io/CFL3D/) for data generation.
 The official source code is [here](https://github.com/NASA/CFL3D), but we have [our own repo with some changes](https://github.com/Hypersonichen/CFL3D).
-- [Construct2D](https://sourceforge.net/projects/construct2d/) Note: we found "gfortran 9.4.0" causes problems and used "gfortran 7.5.0" to build the executable code.
+- [Construct2D](https://sourceforge.net/projects/construct2d/) Note: we found "gfortran 9.4.0" causes problems so eventually used "gfortran 7.5.0" to build the executable code.
+Note also that one should use python2.7 to run the visualization script provided by Construct2D, e.g. `python2.7 postpycess.py`.
 - [PyTorch](https://pytorch.org/) *tested with "1.6.0", with "1.10.2", with "1.11.0+cu113"*.
 We recommend installing via conda, e.g., with `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`.

 **Build CFL3D**